Neverlow512/epifania/DEVELOPMENT_RULES.md

 3. **Professional Tone**: All documentation and code must maintain a technical, professional tone
 4. **Clean Code**: Code should be self-documenting; avoid redundant comments

-## Comment Guidelines

-- Do NOT comment obvious code
-- Do NOT use decorative comments
-- DO comment complex algorithms or non-obvious logic
-- Keep comments short and technical

 ## Shell Scripts

 1. **Avoid New Shell Scripts**: Do not create new shell scripts unless absolutely necessary